-Beginning Aug.
-1, manufacturers and certain other entities must begin collecting information about their payments to and other financial relationships with physicians and teaching hospitals.
-CMS will begin an annual, public release of the data in September 2014, a program known as Open Payments.
+In September 2014, CMS will begin an annual, public release of data on physicians' and teaching hospitals' financial relationships with manufacturers and certain other entities under a program known as Open Payments.
 The program was stipulated by a physician “sunshine law” passed as part of the health care reform law.
 The aim of Open Payments is to ensure greater transparency about health care providers’ financial interests.

 Physicians and hospitals have no data-collection responsibility.
 However, providers will be able to review and, as needed, correct their information before its public release.
 To help members understand the law’s implications for them, the Academy has prepared the following overview.

-- August 2014: Physician/teaching hospitals’ review of data; parties will able to access data via secure online portal.
+- July 14-Aug.
+27: Physician/teaching hospitals’ review of data; parties will able to access data via secure online portal.
 Timeline for review and correction:

 - 45 days to review and initiate disputes (e.g., Sept.
 15 deadline)